inonehp/home-page/README.md

 # Home page and projects.

-The site is like my new tab page, start page.
+Website in the style of a new tab or start page.
 Firefox theme, Geany theme.
 Search (redirect), to-do, typing speed, games, icons, website templates, etc